arunaruljothi/simple-cors/readme.md

 # simple-cors

-## usage
+## why

-This small script was originally designed to be used with AWS as a reverse proxy to support CORS.
+This small script was originally designed to be used with AWS ALBs as a reverse proxy to support CORS.
 It is meant to have the ALB target a small ecs task running it.
 When targeting this task the origin specified by the ALB is the target that is proxied.

-This server supports CORS pre-flights.
+features:
+* supports preflight requests
+* redirects same origins

 Ex.